-Cleveland is the only president to have served two terms with a break between.
+Cleveland is the only president to have served two terms with a break in between.

 By clicking on the Amazon link below, I may earn a small commission from the Amazon Associates Program.
 However, you will not incur any additional costs by doing so.

-Born in Ohio, William McKinley was the seventh of nine children and a descendant of David McKinley who was born in Dervock, Co.
-Antrim.
+Born in Ohio, William McKinley was the seventh of nine children and a descendant of David McKinley who was born in Dervock, County Antrim.

 McKinley did not complete a second term as president.
 He was assassinated on Sept.
 14, 1901, while giving a speech at the Pan-American Exposition in Buffalo, New York.

-Theodore Roosevelt was born in New York City to the wealthy Roosevelt family.
+Theodore Roosevelt was born in New York City into the wealthy Roosevelt family.

-His mother, Martha Bulloch, had Ulster-Scots ancestors who came to America from Larne, Co.
-Antrim.
+His mother, Martha Bulloch, had Ulster-Scots ancestors who came to America from Larne, County Antrim.

 Woodrow Wilson was born in Staunton, Virginia.

-His grandfather, James Wilson, emigrated in 1807 to North Carolina from Strabane in Co.
-Tyrone.
+His grandfather, James Wilson, emigrated in 1807 to North Carolina from Strabane in County Tyrone.

-At the Wilson Homestead, a small thatched cottage on the slopes of the Sperrin Mountains, you can learn more about Wilson, who left this home at the age of 20.
+At the Wilson Homestead, a small thatched cottage in the Ulster American Folk Park, you can learn more about Wilson, who left this home at the age of 20.